VernonGrant/gnu-c-language-manual/markdown/Pointer-Increment_002fDecrement.md

 integers (see [Increment and Decrement Operators](Increment_002fDecrement.md)), but it works for pointers too.
-For instance, suppose we have a series of positive integers, terminated by a zero, and we want to add them all up.
+For instance, suppose we have a series of positive integers, terminated by a zero, and we want to add them up.
+Here is a simple way to step forward through the array by advancing a pointer.

 ``` C
 int